Crisol-de-Cuerda-tradicional/crisolWebsite/src/content/en/registration.md

 ## Discounts

+### Families

 We offer a {{ familyDiscount }}% discount for families who want to attend Crisol de Cuerda together.
 This discount applies to family units registering at least {{ familyDiscountMinimum }} members, and it will be applied to all family members included in the registration.

+### Bring your friends

+Do you have friends who want to come to Crisol de Cuerda?
+We are launching a referral program where both of you can benefit from a discount.
+If you have attended Crisol before and recommend another student **who has never attended Crisol**, we will apply a {{ referralDiscount }}% discount to both of you.
+The new student can only receive the discount once, but for returning Crisol participants, this discount is cumulative.
+The more friends you bring, the cheaper your registration will be.
+To apply the discount, both of you must indicate that you are coming through a referral in the comments field of the registration form.

 If you have any questions about eligibility or how to apply the discount, feel free to contact us at [inscripciones@crisoldecuerda.com](mailto:inscripciones@crisoldecuerda.com).